PRICES AND DATES ENGLISH PROGRAMS 2022 - 2023How much does it cost to study English at Florida International University?

 How many levels does the Intensive English program at FIU have?

-There are eight different levels, from 0 to 7.
+There are six different levels, from beginner to advance.

 How many students are in each class?